RhinyG/STT/README.md

 Get a caliper and add values for Lx, Ly, Rx, Ry, Bx, By.
 Also add values for your gear ratio, ticks per rotation and (odometry) wheel radius.

 These values should be known for the hardware you use.
 Also make sure the back odometer is a reasonable distance from your turn axle.

+Replace the keyword 'final' from Localization.java:19 and Localization.java:23 with 'public static'

 * Step 1